Marvellous and Mischievous: Literature’s Young Rebels

 April 1 – July 3, 2022

 An exhibition developed by The British Library, Marvellous and Mischievous: Literature’s Young Rebels is a family friendly exhibition showcasing the British Library’s vast collection of children’s literature.
-Featuring almost 50 books, manuscripts and original artwork, the exhibition includes characters such as Tracy Beaker, Pippi Longstocking, Jane Eyre, Dirty Bertie, Billy from Billy and the Beast and Matilda and spans over 300 years, inviting visitors to rediscover their favourite characters, as well as meet new ones.
+Featuring almost 50 books, manuscripts and original artwork.
+The exhibition includes characters such as Tracy Beaker, Pippi Longstocking, Jane Eyre and Matilda.
+Spanning over 300 years it invites visitors to rediscover their favourite characters, as well as meet new ones.
 A celebration of rebels in children’s literature, the exhibition will examine what it means to be a rebel through an array of characters from some of the most memorable children’s books.

 Lucy Evans, lead curator of Marvellous and Mischievous: Literature’s Young Rebels, said: